 If the adoptive parents and the child continue to reside in Latvia, the orphan court having jurisdiction over the child’s place of residence will monitor the adopted child’s well-being for the first two years after the adoption's finalization.

 If the adoptive parents and the child reside overseas, the Ministry requires post-adoption reports on the adopted child for two years after the adoption (one a year).
 The reports should be conducted by appropriate child welfare officials in the state where the child resides.

-We strongly urge you to comply with the wish of Latvia and complete all post-adoption requirements in a timely manner.
-Your adoption agency may be able to help you with this.
-Your cooperation will contribute to the country’s history of positive experiences with American parents.
+We urge you to comply with Latvia’s post-adoption requirements in a timely manner.
+Your adoption agency may be able to help you with this process.
+Your cooperation will contribute to that country’s history of positive experiences with U.S. citizen parents

 Note: Inclusion of non-U.S. government links does not imply endorsement of contents.